svgpp/svgpp/doc/sphinx/lesson01.rst

 Until now only one instance of context object was used for entire SVG document tree.
 It is convenient to create context instance on stack for each SVG element processed.
-This behavior is controlled by context factories, passed by :ref:`context_factories <context_factories>` parameter of ``document_traversal`` template class.
+This behavior is controlled by *context factories*, passed by :ref:`context_factories <context_factories>` parameter of ``document_traversal`` template class.

-*Context factories* is a `Metafunction Class`_ that receives parent context type and element tag as parameters and returns *context factory* type.
+*Context factories* is a `Metafunction Class`_ that receives parent context type and child element tag as parameters and returns *context factory* type.

 This sample application processes structural elements (**svg** and **g**) and shape elements (**path**, **rect**, **circle** etc).